src-d/sourced-ce/docs/architecture.md

 ## Docker Set Up

-In order to make this work in the easiest way, there was made some design decisions:
+In order to make this work in the easiest way, some design decisions were made:

-### Isolated environments.
+### Isolated Environments.

 _Read more in [Working With Multiple Data Sets](../usage/multiple-datasets.md)_